 I’ve been thinking for a couple of weeks now about what would be the best post to kick off the new year, and this is the one on which I settled.
 Why?
 Because I have repeatedly observed that these three steps (the ones I outlined in November’s Washingtonian interview) are the ones essential to making the kind of significant progress that most clients are seeking.
 I can’t think of a more relevant and powerful prescription than:

-Today I will focus on the first of these, primarily as it relates to one's work life; I'll address the second and third in the next two weeks.
+Today I will focus on the first of these, primarily as it relates to one’s work life.

 Here’s an example: you turn on the news after a taxing day at work and hear that the stock market dropped five hundred points.
 You begin to worry that it’s 1929 all over again, that we’re about to enter a Depression, that you’ll have to postpone your retirement, perhaps even sell your house.
 It’s possible that this line of thinking could “turn out to be true” (I put the phrase in quotes because it assumes an ability to foresee or predict the future that none of us has).
 But it will be a lot less likely to be true for you if you are also able to imagine scenarios that don’t wind up in that demotivating place, scenarios that allow you to think more broadly, offensively as well as defensively.
 A breadth of imagination can help you develop more creative approaches that will increase the likelihood of a positive outcome.